katerinavlkova/english-for-designers/03-case-studies/casestudy.md

 The organization operates two anonymous, 24/7, free helplines.
 One is aimed at adults, the other at children, as well as their parents, teachers, and educators.
 My task was to create a single visual identity that would resonate with this very wide audience — from children to adults — across different emotional contexts and communication channels.

-## Looking Around First: Market analysis
+## Looking Around First: Market Analysis
 Before starting the design process, I looked at other Czech organizations working in mental health and crisis support — including helplines, non-profits, and psychological services.

 ![440414949-93787b8f-c7cd-446e-a2a5-a3be3825b279](https://github.com/user-attachments/assets/c120556f-d26a-49d8-a1ac-de1d13233820)